 So you have an idea, here is the list of events we are considering for this year.
 We always change several around each year to keep things interesting!

 - Bunny Blast BB Shoot

-- Sled in the Balance

 - Salmon Toss

 - Ice Fishing

 - Salmon Fry Transfer

-- Licorice Spitting

 - Signal Tower

 - Snowballs Chance in Heck

-- Duck Fishing

 - Forging Onward

 - Smoosh Boarding

 - Saw and Brand

 - Hobo Stove

 - Compass Challenge

 - Panning for Gold

 - Ice Rescue

 - Surviving Klondike

-- Atlatl Throwing

 - Panning for Gold

+- Archery